tshi13/Do-It/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

-Contributions are what make the open source community such an amazing place to learn, inspire, and create.
+Contributions are what make the development community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

-If you have a suggestion that would make this better, please fork the repo and create a pull request.
-You can also simply open an issue with the tag "enhancement".
+If you have a suggestion that would make this better, please fork this repo and create a pull request.
+Please feel free to reach out to one of the Team DoIt Members below via email to contact us, too!
+We'd love to talk.

-Don't forget to give the project a star!
-Thanks again!
+Don't forget to give the project a star! :star: Thanks again!

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)